MichaelTMatthews/Craftax/README.md

 # 📚 Citation
 If you use Craftax in your work please cite it as follows:
 ```
-@article{matthews2024craftax,
-  title={Craftax: A Lightning-Fast Benchmark for Open-Ended Reinforcement Learning},
+@inproceedings{matthews2024craftax,
     author={Michael Matthews and Michael Beukman and Benjamin Ellis and Mikayel Samvelyan and Matthew Jackson and Samuel Coward and Jakob Foerster},
-  journal={arXiv preprint},
-  year={2024},
+    title = {Craftax: A Lightning-Fast Benchmark for Open-Ended Reinforcement Learning},
+    booktitle = {International Conference on Machine Learning ({ICML})},
+    year = {2024}
 }
 ```